 4.5.
-Impacts on Communities
+Impacts and Implications for Communities

-While future droughts in the Northern region of Tasmania are not currently projected to be more frequent they may be more severe than in the past.
+While future droughts in the north of Tasmania are not currently projected to be more frequent they may be more severe than in the past.
 This may have significant implications for the community, particularly given that other extreme events such as rainfall and heat are projected to increase.
 These impacts are likely to lead to more severe flood and bushfire events.